1up-lab/OneupFlysystemBundle/doc/filesystem_create.md

 and instead you can automatically inject your filesystems by **providing the exact same type-hint as above**, and replace `acme` with the name of your filesystem.
 Thanks to the ``ContainerBuilder::registerAliasForArgument()`` method!

+## Use the Mount Manager

+Details on the usage of the MountManager can be found in the [Flysystem documentation](https://flysystem.thephpleague.com/docs/advanced/mount-manager/).

 ## Add caching

 In version 1.x of Flysystem you could provide a cache per each adapter.
 [The cached adapter was not ported to V2 of Flysystem](https://flysystem.thephpleague.com/docs/upgrade-from-1.x/#miscellaneous-changes).